quicwg/base-drafts/draft-ietf-quic-transport.md

 # Flow Control {#flow-control}

-It is necessary to limit the amount of data that a receiver may have to buffer, so as to prevent a fast sender from overwhelming a slow receiver, or to prevent a malicious sender from consuming a large amount of memory at a receiver.
+It is necessary to limit the amount of data that a receiver could buffer, to prevent a fast sender from overwhelming a slow receiver, or to prevent a malicious sender from consuming a large amount of memory at a receiver.
 To enable a receiver to limit memory commitment to a connection and to apply back pressure on the sender, streams are flow controlled both individually and as an aggregate.
 A QUIC receiver controls the maximum amount of data the sender can